pyrossh/pacos/readme.md

 **str**

-A str represents a slice of runes or unicode code points.
+A str represents an array of runes or unicode code points.
 It is encoded to UTF-8 by default.
 It supports interpolation of variables/values that implement the ToStr interface.

 ```go